 While all eyes were understandably trained on the looks of Jill Biden, Kamala Harris, and Michelle Obama, Second Daughter Ella Emhoff was taking her place as one of the White House’s new style icons.
-Vice President Kamala Harris’ step daughter wore a black face mask, wide-collar blouse, and gorgeous, embellished Miu Miu knit coat on Inauguration Day.
-And in doing so, she brought a little Brooklyn energy to this day.
+Vice President Kamala Harris’ stepdaughter wore a black face mask, wide-collar blouse, and gorgeous, embellished Miu Miu knit coat on Inauguration Day.
+Emhoff also sported the Loeffler Randall Bobbie Headband over her curly-haired center part.
+And in rocking this particularly stand out outfit, she brought a little Brooklyn energy to this day.

 This may be the first time some of us are hearing about her, but a cursory look on Twitter and TikTok will show that a growing number of young people are taking style notes from Ella Emhoff, who is in her last year of school at Parsons.